JessicaZhu2/NYCYellowTaxi/README.md

 Like the Ride Distance distribution, it is also is Right-Skewed

-This means that most of the rides are short distance and are less than 20 mins
+This means that most of the rides are short distance
 * Majority of the rides are under 2 or 3 miles